The New Jersey Pine Barrens Historic Atsion Village. A Cheap New Jersey Day Trip.

 The open field behind the Mansion

 Stroll through this field and imagine life over 100 years ago.
-Picture farm fields and workers homes.
-Barns and the smell of hay and livestock.
+Picture farm fields and workers' homes, barns and the smell of hay and livestock.
 This historic town sits along the Quaker Bridge Road also known as the southern branch of the Old Tuckerton Stagecoach Road.
-Along this route there are a few old buildings that have survived the test of time.
-An old school house and a Church with a cemetary are great photo oppurtunities as someday the ravages of time may take these structures as well.
+Along this route, there are a few old buildings that have survived the test of time.
+An old schoolhouse and a Church with a cemetery are great photo opportunities as someday the ravages of time may take these structures as well.